DaanDeMeyer/reproc/README.md

 After installing

-See [examples/cmake-help.c](examples/cmake-help.c) for an example that uses process-lib to print the CMake CLI --help output.
+See [examples/cmake-help.c](examples/cmake-help.c) for an example that uses reproc to print the CMake CLI --help output.
 [examples/cmake-help.cpp](examples/cmake-help.cpp) does the same but with the C++ API.

 ## Documentation

-API documentation can be found in [process.h](include/c/process-lib/process.h).
+API documentation can be found in [reproc.h](include/c/reproc/reproc.h).
-Documentation for the C++ wrapper can be found in [process.hpp](include/cpp/process-lib/process.hpp) (which mostly refers to process.h).
+Documentation for the C++ wrapper can be found in [reproc.hpp](include/cpp/reproc/reproc.hpp) (which mostly refers to reproc.h).

 ## Unknown errors

-There are lots of things that can go wrong when working with child processes. process-lib tries to unify the different platform errors as much as possible but this is an ongoing effort.
+There are lots of things that can go wrong when working with child processes. reproc tries to unify the different platform errors as much as possible but this is an ongoing effort.
 In particular, the Windows Win32 documentation mostly does not specify what errors a function can throw.
-As a result, when an error occurs on Windows process-lib will usually return `PROCESS_LIB_UNKNOWN_ERROR`.
+As a result, when an error occurs on Windows reproc will usually return `REPROC_UNKNOWN_ERROR`.
-To get more information process-lib provides a function `process_system_error` which gives the user the actual system error.
-Use this function to retrieve the actual system error and file an issue with the system error and the process-lib function that returned it.
-This way we can incrementally identify unknown errors and add them to process-lib.
+To get more information reproc provides a function `process_system_error` which gives the user the actual system error.
+Use this function to retrieve the actual system error and file an issue with the system error and the reproc function that returned it.
+This way we can incrementally identify unknown errors and add them to reproc.

 ## Gotcha's

-- While `process_terminate` allows the child process to perform cleanup it is up to the child process to correctly clean up after itself. process-lib only sends a termination signal to the child process itself.
+- While `reproc_terminate` allows the child process to perform cleanup it is up to the child process to correctly clean up after itself. reproc only sends a termination signal to the child process itself.
 The child process is responsible for cleaning up its own child processes and other resources in its signal handler.

-- When using `process_kill` the child process does not receive a chance to perform cleanup which could result in resources being leaked.
+- When using `reproc_kill` the child process does not receive a chance to perform cleanup which could result in resources being leaked.
 Chief among these leaks is that the child process will not be able to stop its own child processes.
-Always let a child process exit normally or try to stop it with `process_terminate` before switching to `process_kill`.
+Always let a child process exit normally or try to stop it with `reproc_terminate` before switching to `reproc_kill`.

-- (POSIX) On POSIX a parent process is required to wait on a child process (using `process_wait`) after it has exited before all resources related to that process can be freed by the kernel.
+- (POSIX) On POSIX a parent process is required to wait on a child process (using `reproc_wait`) after it has exited before all resources related to that process can be freed by the kernel.
 If the parent doesn't wait on a child process after it exits, the child process becomes a [zombie process](https://en.wikipedia.org/wiki/Zombie_process).

-- (Windows) `process_kill` is not guaranteed to kill a child process on Windows.
+- (Windows) `reproc_kill` is not guaranteed to kill a child process on Windows.
-  For more information, read the Remarks section in the documentation of the `TerminateProcess` function that process-lib uses to kill child processes on Windows.
+  For more information, read the Remarks section in the documentation of the `TerminateProcess` function that reproc uses to kill child processes on Windows.

 - (Windows) Immediately terminating a process after starting it on Windows might